orbs-network/ton-vote-contracts/contracts/output/ton-vote_ProposalDeployer.md

 137: Masterchain support is not enabled for this contract
 2977: Already initialized
 4429: Invalid sender
-32592: only dao can send create proposals message
+13403: only dao can send create proposal message
+32376: only dao can send init proposal message